HetorusNL/aoc-leaderboard/README.md

 # AoC Leaderboard

-// TODO
+AoC Leaderboard to view the private Advent of Code leaderboards.

+Both an API and a website is available.
+The API to query https://adventofcode.com for private leaderboard information, and the website to show the information for the private leaderboards.

-Both the website and API are available as docker containers:
+Both the API and website are available as docker containers:

 - https://hub.docker.com/r/hetorusnl/aoc-leaderboard-api
 - https://hub.docker.com/r/hetorusnl/aoc-leaderboard-website